patrickmmartin/pith-writings/dao_of_scratch/article.md

-# Can it really all be lovely in the garden?
+# Can it really all be Lovely In The Garden?

 * Security concerns will always be with us
 *  TODO(PMM) Is there a dark scratch?
 * Is it addictive enough to prevent people progressing?